fbpx

 In addition, 57% of graduates report a pay increase after graduating from USC, making a master’s in geographic information science and technology a worthwhile investment.
 For more information on GIS as a career, plus outcomes and opportunities, visit USC’s GIS Careers page.

-Reason #2: GIS Is a Growing Market
+#2: Join a Growing Field

-Person using computer to search for GIS SalaryThe GIS market is projected to reach $134.23 billion by 2030, according to an Emergen Research report in Directions Magazine.
+Person using computer to search for GIS Salary and Job OutlookThe GIS market is projected to reach $134.23 billion by 2030, according to an Emergen Research report in Directions Magazine.
+This translates to a positive job outlook for the GIS field – total demand for roles requiring geographic information skills have increased by 98% from 2021 to 2023, according to Lightcast.

 Why Are GIS Jobs in Demand?